What is foster care?

 Why be a foster parent?

-Foster parenting is probably one of the most rewarding services one could ever imagine.
-Foster parents must be able to share their family and lifestyle with children who have suffered some trauma and loss.
-Additionally, foster parents must share these children with their parents and the social worker who are working hard to ensure the child returns home as quickly as possible.
-Being a foster parent has its challenges, however, the satisfactions are great because you can watch children grow and develop physically, mentally and emotionally.
+Resource parenting is probably one of the most rewarding services one could ever imagine.
+Resource parents must be able to share their family and lifestyle with children who have suffered some trauma and loss.
+Additionally, resource parents must share these children with their parents and the social worker who are working hard to ensure the child returns home as quickly as possible.
+Being a resource parent has its challenges, however, the satisfactions are great because you can watch children grow and develop physically, mentally and emotionally.
 To watch a child grow and evolve and watch their confidence build, along with their self-esteem, is one of the most rewarding jobs you could ever imagine!

 Why do children enter foster care?